dosisod/skull/docs/sfx/sfx_1.md

 # File Size?

-A single file should strive to contain 50 SLOC (Source lines of code).
+A single file should strive to contain 50 SLOC (Source lines of code) or less.

-This means comments, whitespace, or opening/closing brackets do not count.
+Comments, whitespace, and opening/closing brackets do not count as source code.

 # File Names?

-File names should be succinctly describe what the code does.
+File names should succinctly describe what the code inside does.

 If a file name cannot describe the code inside, the file is probably too big or complex.